marlycormar/tidyverse_sample_exam/README.md

 ### Sample Test

-The Sample Exam is at this [./sample\_exam/exam.html](https://marlycormar.github.io/tidyverse_sample_exam/sample_exam/exam.html).
+The Sample Exam is located at [./sample\_exam/exam.html](https://marlycormar.github.io/tidyverse_sample_exam/sample_exam/exam.html).

 The Sample Exam with solutions is located at